-The Aguas Calientes property is located in the central part of the Puna Region, NW Argentina.
-The property is underlain by volcanic, pyroclastic and epiclastic rocks of dacitic composition.
-These rocks represent one of several closely spaced volcanic centers of Miocene age which occur between San Antonio de los Cobres and Olacapato (Figure 1C).
-Epithermal-style precious- and base-metal-bearing alteration zones, commonly associated with spectacular color anomalies, are closely related to these centers.
+The Aguas Calientes property is located in the central part of the Puna Region and is underlain by volcanic, pyroclastic and epiclastic rocks of dacitic composition.
+These rocks represent one of several closely spaced volcanic centers of Miocene age which occur between San Antonio de los Cobres and Olacapato (Figure 3C).
+Epithermal-style-precious and base-metal-bearing alteration zones, commonly associated with spectacular colour anomalies, are closely related to these centres.

-The resulting configuration of the Miocene volcanics suggests a northeast-trending belt that straddles the extensional bend along the Olacapato - El Toro fault zone (Figure 1B).
+The resulting configuration of the Miocene volcanics suggests a northeast-trending belt that straddles the extensional bend along the Olacapato - El Toro fault zone (Figure 3B).
 Further, this northeast trend, together with the more obvious northwesterly trending faults, is reflected on all scales of observation, from lineaments visible on the landsat images, to the orientation of dykes, faults, alteration zones and individual veins, recorded in the Oculto and Aguas Calientes areas.
-It is the intersections between these northeast- and northwest-trending structures that appear to represent the fundamental structural control on localization of volcanic and hydrothermal centers.
-It is unknown whether the circular structure centered on the Agua Caliente property, as outlined on the landsat images, is formed by caldera-related ring structures or by the intersection between NW and NE trending faults (or both).
+It is the intersections between these northeast and northwest-trending structures that appear to represent the fundamental structural control on localization of volcanic and hydrothermal centres.
+It is unknown whether the circular structure centred on the Aguas Calientes property, as outlined on the landsat images, is formed by caldera-related ring structures or by the intersection between NW and NE trending faults or both.

 The basement to the Miocene volcanic rocks consists mostly of variably foliated and regionally metamorphosed igneous and sedimentary rocks, assigned to the Ordovician Faja Eruptiva and Formacion Parcha, respectively (Blasco et al., 1996).
 However, in the western part of the belt, folded (but not penetratively deformed) continental red-beds of the Late Cretaceous to Early Tertiary Salta Group constitute the basement for locally emplaced igneous complexes.

-The Aguas Calientes project is located in Northwestern Argentina in mining friendly Jujuy Province, where there are operating mines such as Pirquitas (Ag, Silver Standard), Aguilar (Pb-Ag-Zn, Glencore), Olaroz (Li, Orocobre).
+The Aguas Calientes project is located in the same province as operating mines Pirquitas (Ag, Silver Standard), Aguilar (Pb-Ag-Zn, Glencore), Olaroz (Li, Orocobre).

 The area appears to have undergone a complex history of horst and graben style block faulting that has controlled the distribution of the rocks now currently exposed and also rocks that may have been eroded away.
 The oldest lithological unit recognized in the property corresponds to an Ordivician sequence with abundance of foliated volcanic rocks and quartz veins.
 Unconformably overlying those Ordovician rocks there are brown coloured pyroclastic volcanic rocks of undetermined age.
 Unconformably overlying both the Ordovician rocks and the old volcanic rocks there are younger volcanic rocks of undetermined age.
 These younger volcanic rocks appear to cut-off the source area for mineralized boulders or the original paleo-drainage of the colluvial fan deposits.